orbs-network/lean-helix-go/spec/lean-helix-readme.md

 The interfaces used by the Lean Helix library are provided in a `Configuration interface` on creation and provides the necessary functionalities to operate.
 Described below in a suggested separated modules.

 #### BlockUtils
-> Provide block funcionalities including its creation, validation and hashing scheme.
+> Provide block functionality including its creation, validation and hashing scheme.
 * `RequestNewBlockProposal(ctx, blockHeight, prevBlock) : block, blockHash`
     - **Description:** Returns a block interface with a block proposal along with its digest commitment.
 The block _(blockHash)_ will then go through consensus.
     - **Parameters:**